Daymar, Queensland: Education

 There are no schools in Daymar.
-The nearest primary school is Thallon State School in neighbouring Thallon to the west.
-The nearest secondary schools are Dirranbandi State School (to Year 10) in Dirranbandi to the west and St George State High School (to Year 12) in St George to the north-west.
+The nearest government primary school is Thallon State School in neighbouring Thallon to the west.
+The nearest government secondary schools are Dirranbandi State School (to Year 10) in Dirranbandi to the west and St George State High School (to Year 12) in St George to the north-west.
 Given the distances to these secondary schools, distance education and boarding school would be other options.